kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 To make it faster to evaluate the plugin by parallizing evaluation using HPC resources (we used [UCloud](https://docs.cloud.sdu.dk/)), the content to bootstrap a job runner (HPC or VM) is provided under `bootstrap/`.
 It contains everything needed to run the tests including the init script `bootstrap.sh` that will ensure everything is set up and the tests are run.

+For replicating the results run the already generated test jobs, following the below steps.

-To run the already generated test jobs, follow the steps (using UCloud as an example):
+To run a test job, follow these steps (using UCloud as an example):

 1) Ensure latest binary of the scheduler with the plugin is built and moved to `bootstrap/content/bin/kube-scheduler` (see [Building](#building)).
 2) Upload the `bootstrap` folder to UCloud and place it under `Files` (can be renamed if needed).